Carol Hurst's Children's Literature Site logo

 cover art

 Snowflake Bentley celebrates one man's lifelong passion.
-Wilson Bentley had been fascinated by snowflakes since he was born in Vermont where, as the text says, "Snow in Vermont is as common as dirt."
-His parents supported his interest, spending their savings to buy him a camera and microscope.
+Wilson Bentley was fascinated by snowflakes.
+Born in Vermont where, as the text says, "Snow in Vermont is as common as dirt" in 1865, his parents supported his interest, spending their savings to buy him a camera and microscope.
 His thousands of photographs are still used in studies today.
 Martin tells the tale simply with sidebars adding further information about the science behind Bentley's studies.
 Azarian's illustrations are woodcuts and suit the lyrical text perfectly.

 ___________________